andycungkrinx91/fokus-grammar/README.md

 - Python 3.9 or higher
 - Poetry (for dependency management)
-- LM Studio running locally with a compatible model (e.g., qwen3-8b)
+- Llama running locally with a compatible model (e.g., OpenChat-3.5-7B-Qwen-v2.0.Q4_K_M.gguf)
 - Speakers or headphones for audio playback

 ## Installation